KenKundert/avendesora/README.rst

 that they were all intentional.
 Once you are comfortable, run the *archive* command to save all the changes.
 Then upgrade with::

-   pip install -upgrade --user avendesora
+   pip3 install -upgrade --user avendesora

 Finally, run::